radiostaticed/radiostaticed/README.md

 ---

 ## 🦌 About Me!

-I tend to stay up late quite often either conversing with Friends, watching some Horror Movie or Playing any of the Games mentioned below.
-A big dislike of mine: people who only come to unload their misery onto me, expecting i'll entertain it like a clown.

----

-### 🎮 Games I Enjoy
-Roblox → SEWH, Evade, any type of Horror Games and random Stupid Obbies.
-VrChat → Mostly play Horror Games on there.
-CallofDuty → I only play the Campaigns because i love Military Games that have some Storylines in them.
-Ponytown → Usually mostly AFK in there or making new skins.
-Whisper to Interact!

 ### 💫 Fandoms
 Bungou Stray Dogs, Call of Duty, Hazbin Hotel, Helluva Boss, FNAF, Undertale, Deltarune, NBC Hannibal, Deadpool and Wolverine, and more!